justin-napolitano/hugo-rss-setup/index.md

 ## Why

 I have a mysql db that will be used to store values read from the rss feed of my hugo site.
-I need some add some keys to help with organizatoin
+I need some add some keys to help with organization

 ### Parts of this series